millionhz/reference/content/posts/frontend-fundamentals.md

 ---
-title: "Web Development Fundamentals"
+title: "Frontend Fundamentals"
-summary: A reference bank for fundamentals of web development
+summary: A reference bank for fundamentals of frontend
 weight: 30
 ---